Southeast Asia Explorer

 What type of transport will I be using?

 You are responsible to getting yourself to and from the start point of the expedition.
 During the expedition, program transfers are included.
 Travel is a combination of day and overnight journeys using a range of transport including public and private buses, trains, boats taxis and pickup trucks.
+As is common on local road transport, seatbelts may not always be available.
 Please give us a call for more information on individual journey details.

 Taking part in this trip was the best decision I made for my gap year and I would recommend it to anyone wishing to travel around Asia and explore new cultures , experience beautiful landscapes, meet new people from all over the world who become like family by the end and really find yourself while doing it all.
 The best part about the programme is while doing all this , with activities planned nearly every day for you you have an experienced trip leader who ensures you get the most unique authentic experiences and your safe while doing it all.
 Our leader Terence was the best leader we could have had he prioritized our experience , feelings and safety throughout and became a good friend as well .
 Also for young people who wish to travel alone and meet new people but find going completely solo scary this is a great form of travelling to meet a bunch of new people, many who haven’t met before and travel around together - you form strong friendships with these people and go through a lot together which is a huge part of the trip, even if it makes the good byes pretty tough!
 Definitely recommend!Cerys, 19